turtle96/taskell/src/test/data/ManualTesting/TestScript.md

 ### History command
 Command: `hist`<br>
-Expected: Right panel shows list of command history so far, for add/delete/edit/done/undone commands
+Expected: Right panel shows list of all commands executed so far, for add/delete/edit/done/undone commands

 ### Undo command
 Command: `undo` <br>
-Expected: Undo most recent command executed, which is delete (to fill in command), and will add back the task
+Expected: Undo most recent command executed, which is delete, and will add back the task

 Command: `undo` <br>
 Expected: Redo the previous undo command, and delete the task again